In 2017 there were an estimated 1.4 million burglaries in the U.S., with over 67% of all burglary...

 Many municipalities across the United States (and yes, even across Illinois) are starting to (or are considering) implementing hefty fines for repeated false alarms.
 Some local areas that have seen sharp increases in false alarms are even encouraging legislation which would make video verification (visual evidence) that a triggered alarm occurred mandatory in order to warrant a response from a police or fire department.

-If you’re concerned about false alarms - and they are a major problem in the home security market - read through the following checklist to make sure your system is functioning properly and not jeopardizing your safety.
+If you’re concerned about false alarms – and they are a major problem in the home security market in Chicago and nationwide – read through the following checklist to make sure your home security system is functioning properly and not jeopardizing your safety.

 Keep Contact Information Up to Date: Home security system owners set up what are known as call lists when events (such as break-in’s or kitchen fires) are triggered.
 Monitoring companies call the list based on the type of event.
 For example, if the fire alarm goes off, call the fire department.
 If a window is broken and the motion sensor triggers an alarm, the police are called.
 If a air conditioning system shuts off, call the neighbor.

 Sometimes however, these call lists are not set up correctly and can send emergency response teams when there is nothing more than a low battery on the system or a dog that wanders in the path of a motion sensor.
 By keeping contact information up to date, alarm monitoring companies can verify the emergency and then dispatch police or fire when necessary.
 That makes a major difference in the rate of false alarms.

 Memorize Shut Off, Cancel & Panic Codes: Anyone that has ever used an alarm system knows the potential impact of not remembering important shut off or cancel codes – or not remembering them in time.
 Making sure that everyone that needs to be able to use these codes can do so correctly is a best practice for reducing false alarms as alarms triggered on systems with more sensitive or rigid rules can result in police or fire personnel at your door in minutes.